sakthiveloo7/TASK-6/README.md

 - To create a class to calculate the UberPrice.
 # TASK 4
 - To create a class named "Circle" to convert the UML diagram to typescript class.

-In the above activities and output screenshot are stored.
 Kindly evaluate my submitted Task.

 Thank You..